Horticulture & Landscaping

 What does the business do?

-NIAB is the fastest growing crop science group in the country and is at the forefront of the application of genetics, physiology, soil science, precision agronomy and data science to improve the yield, efficiency, and resilience of crop production across the arable, forage and horticulture sectors.
+NIAB is the fastest-growing crop science group in the country and is at the forefront of the application of genetics, physiology, soil science, precision agronomy and, data science to improve the yield, efficiency, and resilience of crop production across the arable, forage and horticulture sectors.

-As part of the wider glasshouse team my work is primarily based in and around NIAB’s park farm glasshouse facility where we grow several different plants in our 18 environmentally controlled compartments.
+As part of the wider glasshouse team, my work is primarily based in and around NIAB’s park farm glasshouse facility where we grow several different plants in our 18 environmentally controlled compartments.
 Crops you would typically find growing in the fields across the UK and even non-natives are grown for a range of projects.
 My role as Technical Manager is primarily agronomy, so working out how to grow unusual or broadacre crops under glass.
 My current role varies depending on the season and the projects I’m working on.

 What courses or qualifications have you completed?

 Having a commercial horticultural background, I thought I was very knowledgeable in my area, but I didn’t have any recognised qualifications in the industry.
-Commercial horticulture wasn’t something I trained to do, I never had a direction growing up, I just knew that I wanted to work the land, be around tractors and drive an old Land Rover!
+Commercial horticulture wasn’t something I trained to do, I never had a direction growing up, I just knew that I wanted to work the land, be around tractors and, drive an old Land Rover!

 As my love for the industry grew and I began to see a future I knew that I needed to develop my skills and attend training courses.
-Having funded myself to attend pesticide application training and having trained to drive a counterbalance forklift truck, I felt my experience and training was enough for me to be desirable to other businesses and develop my career.
+Having funded myself to attend pesticide application training and having trained to drive a counterbalance forklift truck, I felt my experience and training were enough for me to be desirable to other businesses and develop my career.

 Since joining NIAB I have been fortunate to have had the company’s backing for several in-house and external training courses including another pesticide training course, telehandler training as well as BASIS Commercial Hort and FACTs Hort.
 I have also undertaken management, manual handling, and health & safety training in-house.